 Rule 20 – Don’t copy a message/attachment without permission

-Try not to copy a message or connection having a place with another client without an authorization of the originator; you may encroach on copyright laws.
+Try not to copy a message or connection having a place with another client without the authorization of the originator; you may encroach on copyright laws.

 Rule 21 – Avoid using long sentences